SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 // Middleware for handling session/cookies:
 app.use(session({secret: 'ntu-oss', resave: true, saveUninitialized: true}));

-// Middleware for handling the POST requests: app.use(bodyParser.urlencoded({extended: false}));
+// Middleware for handling POST requests: app.use(bodyParser.urlencoded({extended: false}));

 // In real life, this is usually some form of DB call: